 Material was originally kept in plastic folders/wallets by original reference number.
 The folders have been disposed of, but information written on them - generally original reference and title - is recorded at item/file level description.

 Any original folder names for digital files has been recorded in 'Alt Ref No' field and any subsequent folders are noted in 'Description'.
 Any CD/DVDs with digital titles has been recorded in 'Title' field.

-All magnetic tape was digitised and where copies were found, the best digital copy was retained.
+All magnetic tape was digitised and where duplicates were found, the best digital copy was retained.
 Duplicates have been identified and cross-referenced at item level.
-For all audiovisual material, a shot list is noted in 'Description', compiled by Nigel Bryant, AV Digitisation Officer.
+For all audiovisual material, a shot list is noted in 'Description', compiled by the AV Digitisation Officer.
 Digital and digitised content is accessible at the Theatre Collection, but due to copyright restrictions this material is not available to access online.